Personalized PCA: Decoupling Shared and Unique Features: Recovering Local and Global PCs

-Clients then update global and local principal components by $g_{(i),\tau}$.
-As there is a small error between the Stiefel manifold and the tangent space, the updates are still not orthonormalized.
-Therefore we use a generalized retraction to retract the updated local components to the Stiefel manifold.
+Clients then update global and local PCs in the direction of the parallel gradient $\matG_{(i),\tau}$.
+As there is a small difference between the Stiefel manifold and the tangent space, the updated PCs are still not orthonormalized.
+Therefore, we use a generalized retraction to retract the updated local components to the Stiefel manifold.
 We use $\bm{V}_{(i),\tau+\frac{1}{2}}$ to denote the retracted matrix.
 For the global components, clients first send them to a server.
-The server then takes the average and uses generalized retraction to map the average to $St(d,r)$.
-The updated global principal component matrix is denoted as $\bm{U}_{\tau+1}$.
+The server then takes the average and uses a generalized retraction to map the average to $St(d,r)$.
+The updated global PC matrix is denoted as $\bm{U}_{\tau+1}$.